 - Escape Rooms

-- Movie Theaters - can operate indoors at maximum 50% capacity or 200 people, whichever is fewer
+- Movie Theaters - may operate indoors at maximum 50% capacity or 200 people, whichever is fewer

-- Museums - can operate indoors at maximum 50% capacity
+- Museums - may operate indoors at maximum 50% capacity

-- Zoos - can operate indoors at maximum 50% capacity
+- Zoos - may operate indoors at maximum 50% capacity

-Unfortunately, the following businesses /operations are still prohibited from operating and should remain closed:
+- Unfortunately, the following businesses /operations are prohibited from operating and should remain closed:

 - Night Clubs